 How to choose the right-sized stove

 Where a room has a large fireplace or hearth, don’t be tempted to opt for a bigger stove that will be visually in proportion.
 Running a stove with too high a heat output for the space it occupies will make the room uncomfortably hot.

 While traditional open fires are not as efficient as stoves, they are an authentic option for many period homes, and if you have an original surround or grate in place, you should look to restore rather than replace and check that the structure of the chimney is still sound.
 Find a local chimney sweep at HETAS.

-If you are specifying a new fire and concerned about efficiency, consider a hi-tech gas-fuelled fire that is highly controllable and offers a realistic effect.
-If you don’t have a chimney, you could opt for a flueless gas or electric fire, or one that burns bio ethanol, which doesn’t emit harmful gases.
+If you are specifying a new fire and concerned about efficiency, consider a modern gas-fuelled fire that is highly controllable and offers a realistic effect.
+If you don’t have a chimney, you could opt for a flueless gas or electric fire, or one that burns bioethanol, which doesn’t emit harmful gases.

-Click here to find out how to maintain your fireplace and your chimneys in your home
+Find out how to maintain the fireplace and chimney in your home.

 Bear in mind that all fires, solid or gas, require a hearth that meets the building regulations.